-- genome comparator recommended schemes

-- Comma-separated list of recommended schemes to suggest to Genome Comparator users.
-If lots of schemes are defined, a user may be tempted to click 'All loci' and this may not be the best option.
-Populating this attribute, results in an additional list of preferred schemes that can be chosen.

-- genome_comparator_threads

-- The number of threads to use for data gathering (BLAST, database queries) to populate data structure for Genome Comparator analysis.
-You should not set this to less than 2 as this will prevent job cancelling due to the way isolates are queued.
-Default: '2'.

-- · hide unused schemes

-- Sets whether a scheme is shown in a main results table if none of the isolates on that page have any data for the specific scheme: either 'yes' or 'no', default 'no'.

-- host

-- Host name/IP address of machine hosting isolate database, default 'localhost'.

-- job_priority

-- Integer with default job priority for offline jobs (default:5).

-- job_quota

-- Integer with number of offline jobs that can be queued or currently running for this database.

-- · labelfield

-- Field that is used to describe record in isolate info page, default 'isolate'.

-- · locus_aliases

-- Display locus aliases and use them in dropdown lists by default: must be either 'yes' or 'no', default 'no'.
-This option can be overridden by a user preference.

-- locus_superscript_prefix

-- Superscript the first letter of a locus name if it is immediately following by an underscore, e.g. f_abcZ would be displayed as fabcZ within the interface: must be either 'yes' or 'no', default 'no'.
-This can be used to designate gene fragments (or any other meaning you like).

-- · maindisplay_aliases

-- Default setting for whether isolates aliases are displayed in main results tables: either 'yes' or 'no', default 'no'.
-This setting can be overridden by individual user preferences.
+- Set to "yes" to hide the sequence file upload in kiosk mode. - kiosk_simple - Remove most explanatory text from kiosk page. - · kiosk text - Alternative text to show on kiosk page. - · kiosk title - Title text to use when running in kiosk mode. - · labelfield - Field that is used to describe record in isolate info page, default 'isolate'. - · locus aliases - Display locus aliases and use them in dropdown lists by default: must be either 'yes' or 'no', default 'no'.
+This option can be overridden by a user preference. - locus_superscript_prefix - Superscript the first letter of a locus name if it is immediately following by an underscore, e.g. f_abcZ would be displayed as fabcZ within the interface: must be either 'yes' or 'no', default 'no'.
+This can be used to designate gene fragments (or any other meaning you like). - · maindisplay_aliases - Default setting for whether isolates aliases are displayed in main results tables: either 'yes' or 'no', default 'no'.
+This setting can be overridden by individual user preferences. - Microreact - Enable Microreact plugin: either 'yes' or 'no'.

-- · Microreact

-- Enable Microreact plugin: either 'yes' or 'no'.
 If no value is set then the plugin will not be available unless the all_plugins attribute is set to 'yes'.
 If the all_plugins attribute is set to 'yes', the Microreact plugin can be disabled by setting this attribute to 'no'.
-Note that for the plugin to be active, a country field containing a defined list of allowed values and an integer year field must be defined in the isolates table.

-- · noshow

-- Comma-separated list of fields not to use in breakdown statistic plugins.

-- no_publication_filter

-- Isolate databases only: Switches off display of publication filter in isolate query form by default: either 'yes' or 'no', default 'no'.

-- · only sets

-Don't allow option to view the 'whole database' - only list sets that have been defined: either 'yes' or 'no', default 'no'.
+Note that for the plugin to be active, a country field containing a defined list of allowed values and an integer year field must be defined in the isolates table. - · noshow - Comma-separated list of fields not to use in breakdown statistic plugins. - no_publication_filter - Isolate databases only: Switches off display of publication filter in isolate query form by default: either 'yes' or 'no', default 'no'. - only sets - Don't allow option to view the 'whole database' only list sets that have been defined: either 'yes' or 'no', default 'no'. - · password - Password for access to isolates database, default 'remote'. - PhyloViz - Enable third party PhyloViz plugin: either 'yes' or 'no'.
+If no value is set then the plugin will not be available unless the all_plugins attribute is set to 'yes'.
+If the all_plugins attribute is set to 'yes', the PhyloViz plugin can be disabled by setting this attribute to 'no'. - port - Port number that the isolate host is listening on, default '5432'.